Indian independence movement: Early resistance to Company rule

 In 1804 the King of Khordha, Kalinga was deprived of his traditional rights to the Jagannath Temple.
 In retaliation, a group of armed Paiks attacked the British at Pipili.
 Jayee Rajguru, the chief of Army of Kalinga requested a common alliance against the British.
-After Rajguru's death, Bakshi Jagabandhu launched an armed rebellion against the East India Company's rule in Odisha.
-This is now known as the Paik Rebellion, the first Rebellion against the British East India Company.
+After Rajguru's death, Bakshi Jagabandhu launched an armed revolution against the East India Company's rule in Odisha.
+This is now known as the Paik Rebellion, the first uprising against the British East India Company.

 Rebellion of 1857

-The Indian rebellion of 1857 was a large uprising in northern and central India against the East India Company.
+The Indian war of independence of 1857 was a large uprising in northern and central India against the East India Company.
 The conditions of service in the company's army and cantonments had increasingly come into conflict with the religious beliefs and prejudices of the sepoys.
 The predominance of members from the upper castes in the army, perceived loss of caste due to overseas deployment, and rumours of secret designs of the government to convert them to Christianity led to growing discontent.
 The sepoys were also disillusioned by their low salaries and the racial discrimination practised by British officers in matters of promotion and privileges.

 The indifference of the British towards native Indian rulers and the annexation of Oudh furthered dissent.
 The Marquess of Dalhousie's policy of annexation, the doctrine of lapse and the projected removal of the Mughals from their ancestral palace at Red Fort also led to popular anger.

 The final spark was provided by the rumoured use of tallow (from cows) and lard (pig fat) in the newly introduced Pattern 1853 Enfield rifle cartridges.
 Soldiers had to bite the cartridges with their teeth before loading them into their rifles, ingesting the fat.
-This was sacrimonious to both Hindus and Muslims.
+This was sacrilegious to both Hindus and Muslims.

 Mangal Pandey was sepoy who played a key part in the events immediately preceding the outbreak of the Indian rebellion of 1857.
-His defiance to his British superiors and later his execution ignited the fire for 1857 Indian Rebellion.
+His defiance to his British superiors led to his execution, contributing to the first outbreak at Meerut.

 On 10 May 1857, the sepoys at Meerut broke ranks and turned on their commanding officers, killing some of them.
 They reached Delhi on 11 May, set the company's toll house on fire, and marched into the Red Fort, where they asked the Mughal emperor, Bahadur Shah II, to become their leader and reclaim his throne.
 The emperor eventually agreed and was proclaimed Shahenshah-e-Hindustan by the rebels.
-The rebels also murdered much of the European, Eurasian, and Christian population of the city.
+The rebels also murdered much of the European, Eurasian, and Christian population of the city, including natives who had converted to Christianity, while sparing British men and women who had converted to Islam.